minemeraj/arriving/Driving/README.txt

 	*
 	* java -Xms128m -Xmx256m  -classpath Driving.jar   com.main.CarFrame
 	*
-	* to launch without shading, to lower the load, use command:
+	* to launch with shading, which increases the load, use command:
 	*
-	* java -Xms128m -Xmx256m  -classpath Driving.jar   com.main.CarFrame -s
+	* java -Xms128m -Xmx256m  -classpath Driving.jar   com.main.CarFrame +s
 	*
 	* to launch the road editor use the command:
 	*